temporalio/documentation/docs/go-activity-async-completion.md

 the Activity.
 You could implement the Activity with a polling mechanism, but a simpler and less resource-intensive implementation is to asynchronously complete a Temporal Activity.

-There two parts to implementing an asynchronously completed Activity:
+There are two parts to implementing an asynchronously completed Activity:

 1. The Activity provides the information necessary for completion from an external system and notifies the Temporal service that it is waiting for that outside callback.